thejimmyg/gateway-lite/README.md

 If this file is present, we treat this domain as hosting a *progressive web app*.
 Specifically, Gateway Lite will:

-* Generate a service worker at `serviceWorkerUrl` (by default `/sw.js`) such that the start URL, offline URL and all the other URLs you need are cached for offline use
+* Generate a service worker at `serviceWorkerUrl` (by default `/sw.js`) such that the start URL, network error URL and all the other URLs you need are cached for offline use when there is a network error
 * Generate an application manifest at `manifestUrl` (by default `manifest.json`)

 Together these will enable your website to be added to the home screen on Android and iOS as well as made into a Chrome app by Chrome or on Chromebooks.